 CoinCorner does not advertise any competitions or giveaways in the comments section or as a reply on social media, and would never require users to send bitcoin to a wallet address to enter any competition or giveaway.

 We would recommend that you research the page behind any competition posts as it is likely to only have been created for this purpose, and will have no posts or history on the profile.
 Posts like these are often filled with grammatical and/or spelling errors which can be a strong sign that whatever giveaway or competition is being advertised is not legitimate or run by CoinCorner.

 In some instances, scammers may create fake profiles on recruitment or job search websites to target people who are looking for employment.
 Scammers will use these fake CoinCorner profiles to reach out to the victims and correspond with them about a job opening.

 After making contact with a victim, scammers typically ask them to create and verify a CoinCorner account (to show understanding of the site), before requesting access or the login credentials to that account so they can conduct activity themselves.
-They may also request payment in Bitcoin to gain access to 'exclusive training courses' and, once payment has been received, stop responding.
+They may also request payment in bitcoin to gain access to "exclusive training courses" and, once payment has been received, stop responding.

 CoinCorner does not advertise job vacancies on any third-party websites and all legitimate job listings can be found on our Jobs page.
 Additionally, any legitimate correspondence regarding a potential job vacancy will come from an @coincorner.com email address.

+This list is not exhaustive and scammers are coming up with new methods all the time to try to steal bitcoin from unsuspecting victims.
 To reiterate, cryptocurrency transactions are irreversible and any funds sent to a third-party cannot be cancelled or recalled.
 Please ensure that you are certain any parties you are transacting with are legitimate, and you trust the person or business you are sending funds to.

 Have any questions?
 Get in touch!